videochat-extension/videochat-extension/README.md

 * Help you with advice if you accidentally got banned.
 * Convenient keyboard shortcuts for the most popular buttons.

+## Please note
+* This extension is intended for real users who come to chat without destructive / hostile intentions.
+* All PRs with functionality that can harm users of the platform, such as bypassing the ban on virtual cameras to scare people with screamers, will be rejected.

 ## What is Chat Roulette?
 **By 'Chat Roulette' I mean a global platform consisting of mobile apps and many websites sharing the same userbase.**